inehemiasm/homework-1/README.md

 What does "Accessibility" mean in the context of web development?

 What types of people does accessibility concern?
+Tipically the Web is fundamentally designed to work for all people, whatever their hardware, software, language, location, or ability.
+When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.

 What is one tool you can use to verify the accessibility of your websites?
+WCAG (Web Content Accessibility Guidelines)

 ### 19. head / body

 What is the `<head>` tag for?
+The <header> element represents a container for introductory content or a set of navigational links.

 What is the `<body>` tag for?
+The HTML <body> tag defines the main content of the HTML document or the section of the HTML document that will be directly visible on your web page.
+This tag is also commonly referred to as the <body> element.

 ### 20. Head…

 What's the difference between `<head>`, `<header>`, and heading tags?
+The main difference is that the <head> element is for META data and the <header> element is for actual content.

 ### 21. Tables

 What are all the tags associated with [HTML tables](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables) (e.g. `<table>`, `<tr>`, etc.)?
+<table>	Defines a table
+<th>	Defines a header cell in a table
+<tr>	Defines a row in a table
+<td>	Defines a cell in a table
+<caption>	Defines a table caption
+<colgroup>	Specifies a group of one or more columns in a table for formatting
+<col>	Specifies column properties for each column within a <colgroup> element
+<thead>	Groups the header content in a table
+<tbody>	Groups the body content in a table
+<tfoot>	Groups the footer content in a table

 ### 22. Non-closing tags

 Which tags don't have a closing pair (e.g. `<br>`)?
+<br>, <hr>, <image>.

 ### 23. Links

-How do you make a link open in a new window?
+How do you make a link open in a new window? just add target="_blank" attribute to your links

 ### 24. IFRAME

 What is an IFRAME?
+An IFrame (Inline Frame) is an HTML document embedded inside another HTML document on a website

 What are IFRAMEs commonly used for?
+The IFrame HTML element is often used to insert content from another source, such as an advertisement, into a Web page

 ## Writing Code